60+ Surprising Employee Layoff Statistics for 2023

 Earlier this month, it was revealed that the firm had already let go of 200 full-time and contractual employees due to the rapidly declining demand for online education as more institutes and schools started operating offline.

-According to ET, the Bengaluru-based company has terminated 624 employees as of the most recent wave of layoffs.
+According to ET, the Bengaluru-based company has terminated 724 employees as of the most recent wave of layoffs in 2023.

 #19.
 As part of an organizational change intended to spur growth, Unilever Company will eliminate nearly 1,500 executive positions worldwide.